Modular session types for objects: A Core Distributed Language

 \subsection{Subtyping}

-We have two subtyping relations between channel session types: $\Sigma\subt\Sigma'$ as defined in \citeN{GaySJ:substp}, and $\sem{\Sigma}\subt\sem{\Sigma'}$ as defined in this paper.
+We have two subtyping relations between channel session types: $\Sigma\subt\Sigma'$ as defined by Gay and Hole \citeN{GaySJ:substp}, and $\sem{\Sigma}\subt\sem{\Sigma'}$ as defined in this paper.
 To avoid a detour into the definition of $\Sigma\subt\Sigma'$, we state the following result without proof.

 \begin{proposition} $\Sigma\subt\Sigma' \Rightarrow \sem{\Sigma}\subt\sem{\Sigma'}$. \end{proposition}

 Interestingly, the converse is not true, as subtyping between translations of channel session types is a larger relation.
 For example: \begin{itemize} \item for all $\Sigma$, $\sem\Sigma \subt \sem\End$ \item if $E$ is an enumeration then $\sem{\rcv{E}\chanseq\Sigma} \subt \sem{\chanbranch{l : \Sigma}_{l\in E}}$ \item $\sem{\chanchoice{l : \Sigma}} = \sem{\send{\{l\}}\chanseq\Sigma}$ and therefore by transitivity any translated $\oplus$ type is a subtype of all the corresponding individual translated send types. \end{itemize}